gabeaustin/screen-typing-live/README.md

 # Live Screen Typing

-This is JavaScript code that will type one letter at a time on the web page.
+This is JavaScript code that will type one letter at a time on a web page.
 This code snippet can be placed in any JS file to add this typing functionality.

 :smile:&nbsp;&nbsp;`Happy Coding`&nbsp;&nbsp;:smile: